 Study design (Figure 1)

-MACCE is defined as the composite of any cause of death, MI( both ST elevation and Non-ST elevation), cerebro-vascular accident (CVA) and any ischemia-driven revascularization of the target lesion (TLR).
+MACE is defined as the composite of cardiac death, MI (both ST elevation and non-ST elevation), and any ischemia-driven revascularization of the target lesion (TLR).
 Target lesion failure (TLF) is defined as any ischemia driven revascularization of the target lesion, cardiac death (if the event could not be determined with certainty, it will be assumed to be cardiac), MI and TLR.
 Target vessel revascularization (TVR) refers to an ischemic driven revascularization of the treated coronary artery.
 Stent thrombosis is defined per the Academic Research Consortium (A.R.C.) definition.

 Follow up schedule

 For the study, clinical endpoints measurements were conducted in-hospital and at 30 days and are planned at 6 and 12 months.
 After the first follow-up visit, the next ones could be done by personal visit, telephone or reference physician.